Al-Musta'sim: Biography

-Siege of Baghdad
+Before the siege of Baghdad

 The Talisman Gate, built in 1220–1221 by al-Nasir, protected the eastern walls of Baghdad at the time of the siege.

 Hulagu sent word to al-Musta'sim, demanding his acquiescence to the terms imposed by Möngke.
 Al-Musta'sim refused, in large part due to the influence of his advisor and grand vizier, Ibn al-Alkami.
 Historians have ascribed various motives to Ibn al-Alkami's opposition to submission, including treachery and incompetence, and it appears that he lied to the caliph about the severity of the invasion, assuring al-Musta'sim that, if the capital of the caliphate was endangered by a Mongol army, the Islamic world would rush to its aid.

 Although he replied to Hulagu's demands in a manner that the Mongol commander found menacing and offensive enough to break off further negotiation, al-Musta'sim neglected to summon armies to reinforce the troops at his disposal in Baghdad.
 Nor did he strengthen the city's walls.
 By 11 January, the Mongols were close to the city, establishing themselves on both banks of the Tigris River so as to form a pincer around the city.
 Al-Musta'sim finally decided to do battle with them and sent out a force of 20,000 cavalry to attack the Mongols.
 The cavalry were decisively defeated by the Mongols, whose sappers breached dikes along the Tigris River and flooded the ground behind the Abbasid forces, trapping them.